Autoscaler/autoscaler/autoscale-core/README.md

 ---

- This project contains the container autoscaling applcation code and various module implementations that have been designed to work with it.
+ This project contains the container autoscaling application code and various module implementations that have been designed to work with it.